raspberrypilearning/res-dev/en/step_3.md

 The remaining content should be placed inside `--- collapse ---` blocks.
 These look like this

+--- collapse ---
+---
+title: Title of the collapse - click me to expand
+---
+Here's the markdown for collapsing blocks

+--- /collapse ---

 The required collapses are shown below with example content.